Last Updated on March 12, 2021 by Julia Wilson

 Cytotoxic T Cells – (also known as TC, CTL or killer T cells):

-This cell can directly destroy cells which have been invaded by a virus.
+This cell can directly destroy cells that have been invaded by a virus.
 They do this by binding to the cell and secreting the protein ‘perforin’ which kills the infected cell (known as necrosis) or delivering an enzyme called granzyme which triggers the cell to commit suicide (known as apoptosis).
 CTLs carry the surface protein CD8 and are therefore also known as CD8+ T cells.

 B cells are made in the bone marrow but unlike T cells, B cells remain in the bone marrow until they mature.